 Chicago Statement on Bible Inerrancy

-In late 1978, nearly three hundred evangelical leaders from a wide range of positions and denominations, met to discuss the trend away from the standard of biblical inerrancy.
+In 1978, three hundred evangelical leaders from a wide range of positions and denominations, met to discuss the trend away from the standard of biblical inerrancy.
 Noteworthy among the signers are R.C.
 Sproul, J.I.
 Packer, Francis Schaeffer, Norman L. Geisler, and James Boice.

 Given the opportunity, I’d add my signature.
 Here are some highlights: